CarbonLDP/carbonldp-js-sdk/doc/README.md

 static decorate( persistedDocument:T extends Carbon.PersistedDocument.Class ):T & Carbon.LDP.PersistedContainer.Class
 ```

-Returns the PersistedDocuments decorated as a PersistedContainer
+Decorates the object provided with the properties and methods of a `Carbon.LDP.PersistedContainer.Class` object.

 *Parameters*